Living Cost in London for Indian Students 2026: Monthly Expenses Breakdown

 Is it possible to work part-time while studying in London?

-Yes, international students can work up to 20 hours per week during term time, which can help cover some of the cost of living in London for Indian students.
+Yes — international students on a UK Student Visa can typically work up to 20 hours per week during term time, which helps cover some of the cost of living in London.

 What are the best areas to live in London for students?

-Popular student areas include Camden, Shoreditch, and Clapham, which offer a vibrant atmosphere and relatively affordable housing.
+Popular student areas include Camden, Shoreditch, Hackney, Stratford, and Clapham, which offer a vibrant atmosphere and relatively more affordable housing than central Zone 1.

 How does inflation affect living costs in London?